kritgrover/tsp-framework/README.md

 ## Acknowledgments

 This project was inspired by the ongoing debate about quantum advantage in combinatorial optimization and the need for empirical, implementation-level comparisons of classical and quantum TSP solvers.
+The QAOA implementation in specific is based off the work of [Ruan et. al, 2020](https://www.researchgate.net/publication/341047640_The_Quantum_Approximate_Algorithm_for_Solving_Traveling_Salesman_Problem).